t-stev/support/src/import/guide/beta/index.md

 In order to request your `endsong.json` files you'll need to send Spotify a simple email.
 You can use this as a template:

 > Hi,
 > <br><br> I would like to receive a copy of my extended streaming history in endsong.json format.
-A link to my Spotify profile is is `link to your Spotify profile` and my username is `your username`.
+A link to my Spotify profile is `link to your Spotify profile` and my username is `your username`.
 A song I've recently added to my library is "`name of a song youve recently added to your library`" by `name of the artist`.
 > <br><br>Best regards,
 > <br>`your name`